mymuleprojects/myMuleCode/README.md

 # myMuleCode

-Steps to implement
+Steps to implement :

-   a.
-Import the jar as "package mule application (.jar)"
+1. Import the jar as "package mule application (.jar)"
-   b.
-Import the "postman collection" to postman for validation
+2. Import the "postman collection" to postman for validation